 Change as follows:

 This primitive indicates that a TID-To-Link Mapping Response frame has been received.
-That may be in response to an earlier MLME-TIDTOLINKMAPPING.request primitive or an autonomous response.
+That may be in response to an earlier MLME-TIDTOLINKMAPPING.request primitive or an (#12899)unsolicited response.

 6.3.132.5 MLME-TIDTOLINKMAPPING.response